-Delete any old blog posts that contain out-of-date information and can no longer be salvaged.
+Delete any old blog posts containing out-of-date information that can no longer be salvaged.

-Before deleting old blog posts, deactivate any incoming and outgoing pingbacks on the post first.
+Before deleting old blog posts, deactivate the post’s incoming and outgoing pingbacks first.

 Run a broken link report on your blog at least once a month or whenever you delete any old blog posts.

-SEOs will rank your blog and new blog posts lower if it contains out-of-date informnation.
+SEO will rank your blog and new blog posts lower if it contains out-of-date information.

 If a post is still relevant, useful and contains evergreen content, update it.
 More so if it includes valid pingbacks to other live posts on your blog or to other blogs.